 I’m writing about one hundred things I’ve learned as a product manager.

 So you want to become a product manager?
 Good for you!
 But how do you know you’re ready to move into a product management job?
-Here are some suggestions to start you on the right track.
+Here are some suggestions for those skills to pay the bills to start you on the right track.

 As with any discipline, you can’t reasonably expect to walk into a plum product management job without any prior experience.
 How are you going to demonstrate that you can actually do what your potential employer needs?
 This may sound like a chicken-and-egg problem (how can you acquire product management skills if you’re not a product manager yet?), but this really isn’t the case at all.
 With some careful planning, you can shape your career trajectory to enable you to equip yourself with many of the fundamental skills you’re going to need.

 Expectation management: yes, this will take time.
 Years, in some cases.
 So it’s best you get started now, isn’t it?